Decipherment of ancient Egyptian scripts: Champollion's breakthroughs

 According to Hermine Hartleben, who wrote the most extensive biography of Champollion in 1906, the breakthrough came on 14 September 1822, a few days before the Lettre was written, when Champollion was examining Huyot's copies.
 One cartouche from Abu Simbel contained four hieroglyphic signs.
 Champollion guessed, or drew on the same guess found in Young's Britannica article, that the circular first sign represented the sun.
 The Coptic word for "sun" was re.
 The sign that appeared twice at the end of the cartouche stood for "s" in the cartouche of Ptolemy.
 If the name in the cartouche began with Re and ended with ss, it might thus match "Ramesses", suggesting the sign in the middle stood for m.
 Further confirmation came from the Rosetta Stone, where the m and s signs appeared together at a point corresponding to the word for "birth" in the Greek text, and from Coptic, in which the word for "birth" was mise.
 Another cartouche contained three signs, two of them the same as in the Ramesses cartouche.
 The first sign, an ibis, was a known symbol of the god Thoth.
 If the latter two signs had the same values as in the Ramesses cartouche, the name in the second cartouche would be Thothmes, corresponding to the royal name "Tuthmosis" mentioned by Manetho.
 These were native Egyptian kings, long predating Greek rule in Egypt, yet the writing of their names was partially phonetic.
 Now Champollion turned to the title of Ptolemy found in the longer cartouches in the Rosetta Stone.
 Champollion knew the Coptic words that would translate the Greek text and could tell that phonetic hieroglyphs such as p and t would fit these words.
 From there he could guess the phonetic meanings of several more signs.
 By Hartleben's account, upon making these discoveries Champollion raced to his brother's office at the Académie des Inscriptions, flung down a collection of copied inscriptions, cried "Je tiens mon affaire! " ("I've done it!") and collapsed in a days-long faint.

 Over the next few months Champollion applied his hieroglyphic alphabet to many Egyptian inscriptions, identifying dozens of royal names and titles.
 During this period Champollion and the orientalist Antoine-Jean Saint-Martin examined the Caylus vase, which bore a hieroglyphic cartouche as well as text in Persian cuneiform.
-Saint-Martin believed the cuneiform text to bear the name of Xerxes I, a king of the Achaemenid Empire in the fifth century BC whose realm included Egypt.
-Champollion confirmed that the identifiable signs in the cartouche matched Xerxes's name, strengthening the evidence that phonetic hieroglyphs were used before Greek rule in Egypt and supporting Saint-Martin's reading of the cuneiform text.
+Saint-Martin, based on the earlier work of Georg Friedrich Grotefend, believed the cuneiform text to bear the name of Xerxes I, a king of the Achaemenid Empire in the fifth century BC whose realm included Egypt.
+Champollion confirmed that the identifiable signs in the cartouche matched Xerxes's name, strengthening the evidence that phonetic hieroglyphs were used long before Greek rule in Egypt and supporting Saint-Martin's reading of the cuneiform text.
 This was a major step in the decipherment of cuneiform.